simonswu23/Scripts/README.md

   - no longer raises special attack on entry
   - all stat drops this pokemon inflicts are doubled

+- Bronzong Crest
+  - special attack and special defense is always the higher of the two
+  - swaps defense and special defense (including stat boosts)
+  - restores 1/16th hp at the end of each turn
+  - TODO: levitate? (too powerful?)

 ### New Items
 - Poison Potion
   - applies (regular) poison to the target